trhlikfilip/MLMI-2025/debiasing/bias-bench/README.md

+# Bias-Bench
+The specific codes for running intra-model methods for LTG and LTG-Baseline are in _experiments_ folder.
+They are labeled run_mlm_ltg.py (ltg-bert) and run_mlm_babylm_ltg.py (ltg-baseline).
+Code is further adjusted to allow for running of the post-model experiments.

+Follow the basic instrucitons set by the authors of the original work:

 # An Empirical Survey of the Effectiveness of Debiasing Techniques for Pre-trained Language Models
 > Nicholas Meade, Elinor Poole-Dayan, Siva Reddy